jefecompofficial/dbcourse/README.md

 # dbcourse
-A repository to share the material I have been prepared for a course about database systems.
+A repository to share the material I have prepared for a course about database systems.
+The course is in portuguese (pt-BR).